qfpl/reflex-tutorial/blog/posts/reflex/basics/switching.md

 ## Next up

-In the next post we'll look at how we break things up into components in `reflex`.
+In the next post we'll look at how we break things up into components in `reflex`, and the various design tradeoffs that are involved with that.
 <!--In the [next post](../components/) we'll look at how we break things up into components in `reflex`.-->